There are three main types of calcium-channel blockers.

 - The phenylalkylamines mainly affect your heart, reducing how hard it can work.
 You may be prescribed these to treat angina, high blood pressure and arrhythmia.
 These medicines aren’t suitable if you have heart failure or if you’re taking beta-blockers.
 This group includes verapamil.

 - The dihydropyridines mainly affect your arteries, causing them to become wider, which lowers blood pressure.
-They are used to treat Raynaud’s phenomonen.
+They are used to treat Raynaud’s phenomenon.
 This group includes most of the other commonly used calcium-channel blockers, such as amlodipine and nifedipine.

 - The benzothiazepines affect both your heart and your arteries.
 These can be used to treat angina or high blood pressure.
 This group includes diltiazem.